Review and road test of the Audi A5 Coupe

 THE APPLIANCE OF SCIENCE

-Audi's second generation A5 Coupe is lighter, more intelligent and more sophisticated.
+Audi's second generation A5 Coupe is in this improved form even more intelligent and sophisticated.
 Jonathan Crouch checks it out.

 Ten Second Review of the Audi A5 Coupe

 Efficiency.
 It's a very Germanic trait.
 And of all the Teutonic automotive brands, Audi epitomises it best.
 Not only in its compact hatches and business-bound saloons which have to be affordable to run, but also in sportier, more impulse-purchase models.
-For goodness sake, they've even made an electric version of their R8 supercar.
-The second generation A5 Coupe we're looking at here won't raise quite as many eyebrows as that but it still claims to be a shockingly efficient way to have an awful lot of driving enjoyment.
+The second generation A5 Coupe we're looking at here claims to be a shockingly efficient way to have an awful lot of driving enjoyment.
+Especially in this facelifted form, which introduces mild hybrid technology to the range.

-Like its predecessor, this car is based on the platform of Audi's A4 saloon, a rather sophisticated platform as it happens, the MLB Evo underpinnings able to trim up to 60kgs from the kerb weight in comparison to the previous model.
-The suspension set-up is firmer than you get in an A4 though, which should make this A5 feel sportier and better able to face down its arch-rivals, coupe versions of BMW's 4 Series and the Mercedes C-Class.
+As usual, this car is based on the platform of Audi's A4 saloon, a rather sophisticated platform as it happens, the MLB Evo underpinnings able to trim quite a lot off the overall kerb weight.
+The suspension set-up is firmer than you get in an A4, which aims to make this A5 feel sportier and better able to face down its arch-rivals, coupe versions of BMW's 4 Series and the Mercedes C-Class.

 Design and Build